Powers of the theta divisor and relations in the tautological ring: Introduction

 \begin{theorem}[\cite{2005FaberPandharipande}] There exists an expression for any codimension $k$ tautological class in terms of tautological classes supported on curves with at least $k-g+1$ rational components. \end{theorem}

-The point, here, is that the boundary expression is itself tautological.
-However, implementing the proof of \cite{2005FaberPandharipande} as an algorithm to compute this expression explicitly seems to be computationally impractical.
+The point of this strengthening of the previous theorem is that the boundary expression is itself tautological.
+However, implementing the proof of~\cite{2005FaberPandharipande} as an algorithm to compute this expression explicitly seems to be computationally impractical.

-The main result of the current paper is a new proof of Theorem~\ref{thm:Fabervanishing} from a family of tautological relations on $\M_{g,n}^{ct}$ that we call the $\Theta$-relations.
-These relations arise by pulling back the universal theta divisor on the universal abelian variety to $\M_{g,n}^{ct}$ under suitable Abel-Jacobi maps, and observing that the its $(g+1)$-st power vanishes in the Chow ring.
+Our first result is a new proof of Theorem~\ref{thm:Fabervanishing} from a family of tautological relations on $\M_{g,n}^{ct}$ that we call the $\Theta$-relations.
+These relations arise by pulling back the universal theta divisor on the universal abelian variety to $\M_{g,n}^{ct}$ under a suitable family of Abel--Jacobi maps, and observing that its $(g+1)$-st power vanishes in the Chow ring.
 These were discussed in~\cite{2013Hain,2014GrushevskyZakharovB}, and we give the details in Section~2.
 Thus, we prove: \begin{theorem} The $\Theta$-relations on $\M_{g,n}^{ct}$ imply Theorem~\ref{thm:Fabervanishing} in the Chow ring of $\Mgn$. \end{theorem}

 The key advantage of this new proof of Theorem~\ref{thm:Fabervanishing} --- aside from the fact that it proceeds by an entirely elementary argument from the $\Theta$-relations --- is that it leads naturally to a constructive proof of Theorem~$\star$ (and hence also implies Theorem~\ref{thm:strongstar}).
 Indeed, the $\Theta$-relations can be viewed as the restriction to $\M_{g,n}^{ct}$ of a family of relations called the double ramification cycle relations (see Theorem~\ref{thm:Pixton} below), first conjectured by Pixton and later proved by the first and third authors \cite{2016CladerJanda}.
 These relations arise, as we discuss in Section \ref{DRrelations}, from a perspective on the theta divisor via the moduli space of relative stable maps to the projective line.
-By carefully tracking the boundary contributions to the double ramification cycle relations, the vanishing in the proof of Theorem~\ref{thm:Fabervanishing} from the $\Theta$-relations is upgraded to an explicit algorithm for computing tautological boundary expressions for tautological classes in degree at least $g$.
+By carefully tracking the boundary contributions to the double ramification cycle relations, the vanishing in the proof of Theorem~\ref{thm:Fabervanishing} from the $\Theta$-relations is upgraded to an algorithm for computing tautological boundary expressions for tautological classes in degree at least $g$.
+Implementing this algorithm explicitly on a computer is an entirely tractable task that we intend to carry out in future work.